google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

       input=glocken.mp4,stream=audio,output=glocken_audio.m4a

-A full discussion of audio and video formats is beyond the scope of this article.
-Though, in the next section I'll cover what you need for DASH and HLS.
+A full discussion of audio and video formats is beyond the scope of this article, though in the next section I'll cover what you need for DASH and HLS.
 One thing to note is that the audio stream of an mp4 file is the [advanced audio coding]([https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format for which m4a is a common file extension.